2023 Gold Dome Bill Tracker

 Status: SB 113 and 114 failed to pass the Senate before Crossover Day.
 Leaders of the movement said that there is “no path forward” for Buckhead cityhood while Gov. Kemp is in office.

 What would it do: Senate Bill 114 would allow Buckhead residents to vote on whether to separate from the City of Atlanta and create the City of Buckhead City.

 What supporters say: Buckhead City should get a vote like other cityhood movements.
 Supporters have focused on specific incidents of violent crime and police response times.

 What opponents say: Opponents argue that Buckhead seceding from Atlanta is very different from other recent cityhood movements.
 Places like East Cobb, South Fulton, Vinings and Mableton are cities carved out of unincorporated counties.

 Buckhead City would create a city out of an existing one, opening up a whole different set of financial and legal issues – including around the future of Atlanta Public School students.
 Cityhood is vehemently opposed by Buckhead’s legislative delegation at the state capitol and Atlanta Mayor Andre Dickens.

 Elections (SB 221 and SB 222)

 Status: SB 221 failed to pass the Senate before Crossover Day, so it will not advance unless the bill text is inserted into another bill.
-SB 222 passed the Senate and March 2 and passed out of a House committee on March 16.
-It now goes to the full House for a vote.
+SB 222 passed the Senate on March 2, the House passed an amended version on March 28 and the Senate passed it on the final day of the legislative session.
+It now goes to Gov. Kemp’s desk for his signature.